BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/filters/2-phase-and-frequency.md

 ```

 The filter reduces the gain (amplitude) for frequencies above the cutoff frequency and shifts their phases.
-Well, that is not completely true because the cutoff frequency is also reduced by 6 [decibel (dB)](sec-intensity), so the reduction starts a little bit below the cutoff frequency.
+Well, that is not entirely true because the cutoff frequency is also reduced by 6 [decibel (dB)](sec-intensity), so the reduction starts a little bit below the cutoff frequency.
 Reducing the loudness by 6 dB means that the perceived level is reduced by a factor of 4.
 The top plot of {numref}`Fig. {number} <fig-butterworth-filter>` shows the reduction in amplitude.

-The second effect of the filter is a shift in phase, compare the bottom plot of {numref}`Fig. {number} <fig-butterworth-filter>`.
+The second effect of the filter is a phase shift; compare the bottom plot of {numref}`Fig. {number} <fig-butterworth-filter>`.
-This effect is important if we want to combine multiple filters because they interact!
+This effect is crucial if we combine multiple filters because they interact!
-In other words: we can not just combine a high pass and low pass filter to get the same result of a band pass filter!
+In other words: we can not just combine a high pass and low pass filter to get the same result as a band pass filter!

-The following code is an example for a band pass filter.
+The following code is an example of a band pass filter.
-First we use a low pass and high pass filter, then a band pass filter.
+First, we use a low pass and high pass filter; then a band pass filter.
 The results sound very similar but not identical.

 ```isc